nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 1.1.2 Adding an appointment of a patient `addappointment`, `aa`

-Adds an appointment to the HealthContact with input information including patient name, medical test, slot, and doctor.
+Adds an appointment to HealthContact with input information including patient name, medical test, slot, and doctor.

 * Name must be the name of an existing patient.